model-checking/kani-verifier-blog/_posts/2023-05-30-how-s2n-quic-uses-kani-to-inspire-confidence.md

 ret
 ```

-Now that we have an optimized solution, we want to test that it has the same results (to the required level of precision) of the unoptimized code.
+Now that we have an optimized solution, we want to test that it has the same results (to the required level of precision) as the unoptimized code.
 Next, I'll show how we do that with both fuzz testing and Kani verification in a single test harness.

 ## From fuzz testing to Kani verification to continuous integration